Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 Comparing Free Email Providers: The Full List

-Outlook.com, formerly known as Hotmail, offers robust integration with Microsoft Office apps and 15 GB of free email storage.
+Outlook.com, formerly known as Hotmail, integrates closely with Microsoft Office apps and offers 15 GB of free email storage.

-It features a Focused Inbox for prioritising important emails, seamless integration with Microsoft services like Word, Excel, and Teams, and supports various platforms, making it a versatile choice for many users.
+It features a Focused Inbox for prioritising important emails, tight integration with Microsoft services like Word, Excel, and Teams, and supports various platforms, making it a versatile choice for many users.

 - Storage: 15 GB of email storage.